YichaoOU/HemTools/docs/content/NGS_pipelines/GATK_variant_call.rst

 Summary
 ^^^^^^^

-This pipeline is designed for non-human species but it also useful for human.
+This germline variant calling pipeline is designed for non-human species but it also useful for human.
 Standard GATK pipeline includes `BWA-MEM mapping`, `bam sort and remove duplicates`, `GATK base recalibration`, `GATK haplotype caller`.
 Note that variant annotation is not included in this pipeline.

 Ref: https://wiki.stjude.org/pages/viewpage.action?pageId=53318458